 How to Form an LLC

 In most states, the requirements to set up an LLC are the filing of the articles of organization, pay the fees, and meet whatever annual filing requirements exist.
 Most of this process can be completed online.
 While it's not required, it's a good idea to lay out an operating agreement if you have partners in your business.
 This document lays out the details of how the company is governed, who gets paid what and when, how decisions are made, and so on.
 It allows for more efficient management and operations.

 When you're trying to determine whether your business is ready for an LLC structure, do some research on how often companies in your field get sued.
 Evaluate competitors and see which structure they use for comparison.

 If you need help with forming an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.